Chaosborne/edit-date-of-change-for-photos-videos/Readme.md

-# ExifDateRenamer
+# EditDateofChange

-Simple Windows 10 utility with GUI that renames photo and video files based on their original creation date (EXIF / media metadata)
+Simple Windows 10 utility with GUI that lets users set or edit the “last modified” date of photo and video files manually.

+The finished executable file is located in the output directory.

 ## License